cbos/cbos.github.io/content/posts/20240302-grafana-scenes-development-tips/index.md

 ## 6) Link existing data sources
 For developing a useful app you need data to display.
 Your local setup will not have that by default.
 Having the right data, makes the development iterations a lot easier.
 To solve that you can link existing data sources.
-You can use the datasource provisioning.
+You can use the data source provisioning.
 Suppose you locally have the [Observability Toolkit](https://github.com/cbos/observability-toolkit) and want to connect your scenes development, then your setup can look like this:

 ![](setup_with_datasource_links.png)

 As you can see, this gives problems with both Grafana versions on port `3000`.
 You can change that as described above.
-To link the data sources you can put the datasource provisioning file in `provisioning/datasources` folder.
+To link the data sources you can put the data source provisioning file in `provisioning/datasources` folder.

 An example file:
 ```yaml